 The theatre technicians, Jean-Paul Caelen en Marc Zwietink, ensure that students can work within a professional theatre environment, with all the necessary audiovisual and lighting facilities.

 In our AV studio, with cameraman and audio/video editor Jo van Laar, students learn how to work both before and behind the camera.
 ICT is dealt with by Hans Lasschuit.

 The Academy also has a well-equipped sets workshop.
-The workshops and the building is maintained by Frank Spijkerman and Jean Monseweije The workshops and the building are maintained by Frank Spijkerman.
+The workshops and the building is maintained by Frank Spijkerman and Jean Monseweije.
 The props department is run by Marly Lemmens.

-The Academy’s director is Rob Ligthert.
+Mare de Groot is the director of the department Podiumkunsten from Zuyd Hogeschool.
+The Toneelacademie's director is Rob Ligthert.
 The secretarial department is headed by Debbie ten Berge.
-Conny Boosten, Anouk de Veen en Miranda Peters are in charge of the student administration department.
-Students should approach them with administrative queries etc. Everyday “domestic” and facility matters are dealt with by Betty Hover and Paul Rondags, the porters and receptionists.
-The canteen is run by Naomi and Anouk.
+Conny Boosten, Miranda Peters and Raissa Reintjens are in charge of the student administration department.
+Students should approach them with administrative queries etc. Everyday “domestic” and facility matters are dealt with by Betty Hover, Paul Rondags and Sannie Straatman, the porters and receptionists.
+The canteen is run by Naomi de Frétes.
 Jacqueline van Dongen deals with PR and communication.
-The dean’s department, headed by Gerard Bergers, is available to help all students with matters concerning student grants, planning their programme, and progress.
+The dean’s department, headed by Frederike Verhallen and Hans Houben, is available to help all students with matters concerning student grants, planning their programme, and progress.